 Graduate Certificate in Autism Spectrum Disorders

 According to the Center for Disease Control and Prevention, about 1 in 68 children has been identified with Autism Spectrum Disorder (ASD).
-ASD is reported in all racial, ethnic and socioeconomic groups.
-The primary purpose of this 4-course certificate sequence is to prepare experienced educators, administrators and related service providers to assume a leadership role in the development and implementation of educational programs for students with autism in school settings.
-This certificate program gives you critical knowledge and practical skills necessary to address the needs of children and students across the autism spectrum.
+ASD is reported in all racial, ethnic, and socioeconomic groups.
+This 4-course certificate sequence’s primary purpose is to prepare experienced educators, administrators, and related service providers to assume a leadership role in the development and implementation of educational programs for students with autism in school settings.
+This certificate program gives you the critical knowledge and practical skills necessary to address children’s and students’ needs across the autism spectrum.

 Certificate program objectives

-- Candidates will develop theoretical knowledge and applied skills for understanding the needs of students with ASD and providing evidence-based practices according to individual needs.
+- Candidates will develop theoretical knowledge and applied skills to understand the needs of students with ASD and provide evidence-based practices according to individual needs.

 - Candidates will have the necessary theoretical and applied background to provide leadership to their schools and districts in developing a sound model of educational and social/behavioral support and intervention.